samsung-cnct/kraken-lib/schemas/README.md

 When changing the configuration file format be sure to update the schema file.
 By default JSON Schema will ignore additional properties it finds in a document (i.e. these documents are still considered valid).
+Setting ``` "additionalProperties": false ``` is recommended for all json schema definition files, to avoid invalid schemas.

 k2 configuration files should be backwards compatible but may not be forward compatible.
 That is a configuration file generated with k2 version x.y should be compatible with version k2 version x+1.
 On the other hand, a configuration file generated with k2 version x.y may not be compatible with k2 version x-1.